Lachlan-Cribb/website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-I am an epidemiologist working in dementia and psychiatry research.
-My main interests are in design and analysis of RCTs and causal inference methods in observational studies.
+I am a PhD student working on causal inference methods with a particular applied focus in observational dementia research.

-I’m using this website to share detail of the various analytical/philosophical problems I encounter in the course of this research work, and, hopefully, my best attempts at reaching some kind of solution or understanding.
+I will be using this website to share notes on causal inference concepts, stats and R programming, and whatever other issues I run into along the way.